-WHICH LED TO THE THIRD PHASE:

-Transform the 800-square-foot lower level into an exercise room that doubles as a guest suite.
+WHICH LED TO THE THIRD PHASE: Transform the 800-square-foot lower level into an exercise room that doubles as a guest suite.
 Here a comfortable Murphy bed folds out of a discrete closet.
 There's a full bath, and built-in serving station with refrigerator and microwave.
 The Nusbaums refer to it as "the family suite."
-On holidays, it can be occupied for two or three days a stretch
+On holidays, it can be occupied for days at a stretch.